emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 .. js:function:: FS.createPreloadedFile(parent, name, url, canRead, canWrite)

   Preloads a file asynchronously, and uses preload plugins to prepare its content.
-You should call this in ``preRun``, ``run()`` will be delayed until all preloaded files are ready.
+You should call this in ``preRun``, ``main()`` will then be delayed until all preloaded files are ready.
 This is how the :ref:`preload-file <emcc-preload-file>` option works in *emcc* when ``--use-preload-plugins`` has been specified (if you use this method by itself, you will need to build the program with that option).

   :param parent: The parent folder, either as a path (e.g. **'/usr/lib'**) or an object previously returned from a `FS.mkdir()` or `FS.createPath()` call.
   :type parent: string/object